MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/email-delivery/email-delivery-issues.md

 You can run an automated diagnostic to identify issues with email delivery and find suggested resolutions to fix the issues.

-Select the **Diag: Troubleshoot Email Delivery** button to launch the diagnostic in the Microsoft 365 admin center.
+Select **Diag: Troubleshoot Email Delivery** to launch the diagnostic in the Microsoft 365 admin center.
 Enter the email address of the sender, the recipient and other relevant information, and then select **Run Tests**.

 >[!div class="nextstepaction"]
 >[Diag: Troubleshoot Email Delivery](https://aka.ms/PillarEmailDelivery)